-Legislation includes an innovative approach that would enable employers to contribute a "match" to an employee's 401(k) account in the amount that the employee is contributing to their student loan repayments.
+- Almost 41 percent of Millennials are burdened with student loan debt and may delay saving for retirement. - SECURE 2.0 includes an innovative approach that enables employers to contribute a "match" to an employee's 401(k) account in the amount that the employee is contributing to their student loan repayments.